dlmdata/changemaking/README.md

 ## greedy solution

 In this solution we iterate through the coins ordered by descending value, repeatedly selecting the largest coin that does not exceed the remaining amount.
+It is assumed that `amount` is nonnegative and `coins` are positive and in descending order.

 ```c++
 auto greedy(int amount, vector<int> const& coins) -> vector<int> {